A German version of the manual can be found here: http://feelyoursound.com/sundog-manual-german/.

-If the source is set to "Full Chords" or "Full Chords+", any value will trigger the full chord.
+If the source is set to "Full Chords" or "Full Chords+", a value of 0 will trigger the full chord (a value of 1 will trigger the first inversion, a value of 2 will trigger the second inversion, and so on).
 Use the "Oct" field to work with different chord pitches.

 A "#" means that the currently played note will be stopped.
 A blank field ("-") just leaves the note as it is.

 The "Oct" switch will transpose the current note one or two octaves up or down (left click: go up; right click: go down).
 You can set the velocity level per step by changing the value of the volume/velocity box.
 The velocity level is relative to the Velocity value in the Pattern Trigger area.
+In Full Chords mode, you can also change the strum direction and strum speed of the triggered chord.
 If you change the pattern length you can create quite complex arpeggios and rhythmic melodies.

 Check the box "Use triplets" to activate the triplet mode for this pattern.
 One quarter note will consist of three triplets then.
 Every fourth "sixteenth step" in the sequence will simply be ignored during playback.

 Select "Double tempo" to change the speed from 16th notes to 32nd notes.
 You cannot use "Double tempo" and "Use triplets" at the same time.